A Guide to Blue Flowers

 manage to obtain this shade by artificially coloring them.

-When using blue flowers in your flower arrangements consider some basic rules of thumb when combining them with other flowers:
+When using blue colored flowers in your flower arrangements consider some basic rules of thumb when combining them with other flowers:

-- In order to create a conservative and sophisticated arrangement, try mixing azure or deep royal blue flowers which convey richness and superiority with navy flowers which are a bit warmer than light blues.
+- In order to create a conservative and sophisticated arrangement, try mixing azure or deep royal flowers which convey richness and superiority with navy flowers which are a bit warmer than light blues.

 - For a psychedelic arrangement, mix them with hot orange flowers.
-The coolness of blue flowers will calm down the warmness of orange, while the orange will warm up the cool blue.
+The coolness of blue will calm down the warmness of orange, while the orange will warm up the cool blue.
 Try adding a dash of purple flowers to this combination for a 60s vibrant look.

 Blue Flowers for Weddings

 Although the classic wedding flowers such as roses,